gvwilson/sdxjs/module-bundler/index.md

 {% include file file='create-bundle.js' %}

-This code is really hard to read, both because we have to distinguish what is being printed in the output versus what is being executed right now and because of the levels of nesting needed to capture variables safely.
+This code is hard to read
+because we have to distinguish what is being printed in the output versus what is being executed right now and because of the levels of nesting needed to capture variables safely.
 Getting this right took much more time per line of finished code than anything we have seen so far except the promises in <span x="async-programming"></span>.
+However,
+it is all intrinsic complexity: anything that does what `require` does is going to be equally convoluted.

-To prove that this works
+To prove that our code works
-we will look up the function `main` in the first file and call it;
+we will look up the function `main` in the first file and call it.
-if we were loading in the browser, we'd capture the exports in a variable for later use.
+(If we were loading in the browser, we'd capture the exports in a variable for later use.)
 First, we create the bundled file:

 {% include file file='test-create-bundle-single.sh' %}